raku-community-modules/Number-Denominate/README.md

 ```

 **Takes** one mandatory positional argument—the number to denominate—and
-a number of optional named arguments that affect how the number is denominated
+several optional named arguments that affect how the number is denominated
 and what format the denomination is returned in.
 See [`hash`](#hash)
 and [`array`](#array) arguments to modify the default [`string`](#string)
 return value.
 The named arguments are as follows: